drowe67/freedv-gui/USER_MANUAL.md

 ### Overdriving Transmit Level

 This is a very common problem for first time FreeDV users.
 Adjust your transmit levels so the ALC is just being nudged.
-For a 100W PEP radio, your average power should be 20W.

 More power is not better with FreeDV.
 An overdriven signal will have poor SNR at the receiver.
+For FreeDV 700D/700E operation with the clipper, make sure your transmitter can sustain high average power levels without damage (e.g. 40W RMS on a 100W PEP radio).

 ### I can't set up FreeDV, especially the Sound Cards